mentalMint/mentalMint/README.md

 # <p align="center"> Hello there ⭐🧔⚔️ </p>

 ## About me ✏️
-I'm a 4th year student at Faculty of Information Technology, Novosibirsk State University.
+I'm in my first year of Master's degree at Faculty of Information Technology, Novosibirsk State University.

-📒 GPA: 4.7/5.0
+📒 GPA: 4.76/5.0

 🎤 I listen to different kinds of music, mostly rap.
 Also I create my own songs.